Things your loved one with an eating disorder wants you to know

 Eating disorders are prevalent, complicated, and often stigmatized.
-People struggling with them typically have difficulty speaking up and expressing their needs directly.
+People struggling with an eating disorder typically have difficulty speaking up and expressing their needs directly.

 I have been fortunate enough to have some very well intentioned and supportive friends and family in my life.
 Sadly, there are many times they have made comments or asked questions that were harmful for my recovery.
 But I didn’t speak up.

 By writing out what I wish I had shared, I hope this article will help both those on the journey of recovery and those who are supporting their loved ones in recovery.